cdobrich/convert-keybindings-jetbrains-to-vscode/README.md

 ## Multiple keys for the same command

 This feature is currently in work.
-It is not difficult and should be added soon.

 ## Command Translation Dictionary Incomplete